walmartlabs/concord-website/docs/plugins/oneops.md

 As a results clouds `variable` contains a list of all clouds identifiers, which can subsequently used for [scaling](#scaling) and other operations.

-OneOps also provides a method to retrieve all the active clouds.
+OneOps task also provides a method to retrieve all the active clouds.

 ```yaml
 - ${oneops.getClouds(oneOpsConfig)}
 - ${oneops.getClouds(oneOpsConfig, activeOnly)}
 ```

-`activeOnly` - boolean value, retrieve all active clouds;
+`activeOnly` - boolean value, if `true` retrieve all active clouds;

 <a name="zones"/>